UKHSA-Internal/data-dashboard-infra/docs/non_public_dashboard.md

 ## Login process

 The system uses AWS Cognito to federate authentication with the upstream UKHSA Azure AD.
-The upstream UKHSA Azure AD is the only identity provider which the non-public dashboard *knows* about.
+The upstream UKHSA Azure AD is the only identity provider that the non-public dashboard *knows* about.

 In summary:
 1. User navigates to the non-public app.